Bhaktisiddhanta Sarasvati: The Gaudiya Math in Europe

-Bhaktisiddhanta maintained that, if explained properly, the philosophy and practice of Vaishnavism would speak for itself, gradually attracting intelligent and sensible people.
-However, despite considerable financial investments and efforts, the success of the Gaudiya Mission in the West remained limited to just a few people interested to seriously practice Vaishnavism.
-The importance of the Western venture prompted Bhaktisiddhanta to make the Western mission the main theme of his final address at a gathering of thousands of his disciples and followers at Champahati, Bengal, in 1936.
-In his address Bhaktisiddhanta restated the urgency and importance of presenting Chaitanya's teachings in the Western countries, despite all social, cultural, and financial challenges, and told, "I have a prediction.
-However long in the future it may be, one of my disciples will cross the ocean and bring back the entire world".
+Bhaktisiddhanta maintained that, if explained properly, the philosophy and practice of Vaishnavism would gradually attract interested people.
+Despite investments and efforts, the success of the Gaudiya Mission in the West remained limited to just a few people interested to seriously practice Vaishnavism.

+In 1936, the importance of the Western venture prompted Bhaktisiddhanta to make it the main theme of his final address at a gathering of thousands of his disciples and followers at Champahati, Bengal.
+Bhaktisiddhanta prioritized the Western mission and expressed his expectation that a future disciple would successfully spread the teachings globally.

-The deep international tensions globally building up in the late 1930s made Bhaktisiddhanta more certain that solutions to the incumbent problems of humanity were to be found primarily in the realm of religion and spirituality, and not solely in the fields of science, economy, and politics.
+The deep international tensions globally in the late 1930s led Bhaktisiddhanta to stress that solutions to global problems were primarily in the realm of religion and spirituality, and not solely in the fields of science, economy, and politics.
 On 3 December 1936, Bhaktisiddhanta answered a letter from his disciple Bhaktivedanta, who had asked how he could best serve his guru's mission:

 I am fully confident that you can explain in English our thoughts and arguments to the people who are not conversant with the languages of other members.
 This will do much good to yourself as well as your audience.
 I have every hope that you can turn yourself [into] a very good English preacher if you serve the mission to inculcate the novel impression to the people in general and philosophers of [sic] modern age and religiosity.

-Shortly thereafter, on 1 January 1937, Bhaktisiddhanta Sarasvati died at the age of 63.
+Bhaktisiddhanta Sarasvati died on 1 January 1937 at the age of 63.

 Crises of succession

-The Gaudiya Math mission, inspired by Bhaktivinoda and developed by Bhaktisiddhanta, emerged as one of "the most powerful reformist movements" of colonial Bengal in the 19th and early 20th century.
-In mission and scope it parallelled the efforts of Swami Vivekananda and the Ramakrishna Mission, and challenged modern advaita Vedanta spirituality that had come to dominate the religious sensibilities of the Hindu middle class in India and the way Hinduism was understood in the West.
-Rather than appointing a successor, Bhaktisiddhanta Sarasvati instead instructed his leading disciples to jointly run the mission in his absence, and expected that qualified leaders would emerge naturally "on the strength of their personal merit".
+The Gaudiya Math mission is described by scholars as a significant reformist movement in Bengal during the 19th and early 20th centuries.
+In mission and scope it has been compared to the efforts of Swami Vivekananda and the Ramakrishna Mission, and challenged modern Advaita Vedanta spirituality that had come to dominate the religious sensibilities of the Hindu middle class in India and the way Hinduism was understood in the West.
+Rather than appointing a successor, Bhaktisiddhanta Sarasvati instructed his leading disciples to jointly run the mission in his absence, and expected that qualified leaders would emerge naturally "on the strength of their personal merit".
 However, weeks after his departure a crisis of succession broke out, resulting in factions and legal infighting.
-The united mission was first split into two separate institutions and later on was fragmented into several smaller groups that began functioning and furthering the movement independently.
+The united mission was first split into two separate institutions and later fragmented into several smaller independent groups.